hardmaru/WorldModelsExperiments/doomrnn/README.md

 This will produce a model in `tf_rnn/rnn.json` and also `initial_z.json`.

-You must now copy copy vae.json, initial_z.json and rnn.json over to `tf_models` directory and overright previous files if they were there.
+You must now copy copy vae.json, initial_z.json and rnn.json over to `tf_models` directory and overwrite previous files if they were there.

 Now on a 64-core CPU machine, run the CMA-ES based training: